toshikurauchi/CameraMouseSuite-cross-platform/README.md

 ### Mac OS X

 1. If [Xcode](https://developer.apple.com/xcode/) is not already installed, install it
 1. [Install Qt Creator](https://www1.qt.io/download/) (with Qt 5.X).
 You can select a free, open source version.
+When installing it, select at least 1 version that is 5.1 or higher.
 1. Install OpenCV (with Homebrew, for example: `brew install opencv`)
 1. Install pkg-config (with Homebrew: `brew install pkg-config`)